-For a family historian, great great-grandfather Culmer White is good value because he liked to write a letter.
-On Trove Tuesday October 2, I shared a letter Culmer wrote to the papers thanking the Reverend that married him to Alice Hunt.
+For a family historian, great-great-grandfather Culmer White is good value because he liked to write a letter.
+On Trove Tuesday 2 October, I shared a letter Culmer wrote to the papers thanking the Reverend who married him to Alice Hunt.

-Only months before his death, an article in The Argus of January 13, 1938, stirred up memories from almost 60 years before when he was only 22.
+Only months before his death, an article in The Argus of 13 January 13 1938, stirred up memories from almost sixty years before when he was only twenty-two.
 His memory may have failed him a little as you will discover.

 Firstly some background into the story.
 In July 1877, a Martin Wiberg stole over 5,000 freshly minted gold sovereigns from the steamer Avoca on a trip from Sydney to Melbourne.
 He was not initially suspected and was able to cart the sovereigns, hidden in bars of soap, close to Inverloch, Gippsland.

 In October 1878, police captured him, only to have him escape again while supposedly leading them to his stash of sovereigns.
-In May 1879 police caught up with him again and he served out his term in Pentridge, which was only around 4 years.
-He was then believed to have drowned in the sea off Inverloch, after his boat was found.
+In May 1879, police caught up with him again and he served out his term in Pentridge, which was only around four years.
+He was then believed to have drowned in the sea off Inverloch after his boat was found.
 In 1897, his name hit the papers again when a Melbourne resident on holiday, made conversation with him in Sweden.